 Note: even if you see no tick box, you can place that tick nevertheless!

-On netbooks with small displays you can also use the nifty add-on NoSquint.
-You can install it in Firefox, like this: Firefox menu button (with the three dashes on it) - Add-ons - Get Add-ons
+On netbooks with small displays you can also use the nifty add-on Default FullZoom Level.
+You can install it in Firefox, like this: Firefox menu button (with the three dashes on it) - Add-ons - Get Add-ons.

-The default settings of NoSquint aren't right.
-So configure NoSquint like this:
+The default settings of Default FullZoom Level aren't optimal.
+So configure it like this:

 Firefox menu button (with the three dashes on it) - Add-ons - click on Extensions (left side of the window)